 How is an IVA managed and the Role of an Insolvency Practitioner?

 An Insolvency Practitioner (IP) is an expert who can help individuals or businesses when they are facing financial difficulties.
 They will be responsible for managing your Individual Voluntary Arrangement (IVA).
 This means that they will act as a go-between for you and your creditors, ensuring that the terms of the IVA are adhered to, and payments are made on time.
 They will also be able to provide advice and assistance throughout the process.

 How do I manage an IVA?

 Managing an Individual Voluntary Arrangement (IVA) requires commitment and dedication from the debtor to ensure that the payments are made in full and on time.
-Make sure to keep in close contact with your Insolvency Practitioner and creditors, as this will help to ensure that your IVA is successful and that all payments are made as agreed.
+Keep in close contact with your Insolvency Practitioner and creditors, as this will help ensure that your IVA is successful and that all payments are made as agreed.
 It is also important to keep accurate records of your income and expenditure to ensure that you can make the agreed payments each month.
 If your circumstances change, then make sure to inform your IP and creditors as soon as possible.

 Write off up to 81% of unaffordable debt.

 How much does an IVA cost and what exactly are the fees?

 An Individual Voluntary Arrangement (IVA) is an attractive option for individuals facing unmanageable debt as it allows them to pay off what they owe in manageable monthly payments.
 The fees associated with an IVA will depend on who you choose to act as your insolvency practitioner (IP) and the terms of your specific arrangement.
 Generally speaking, an IVA fee will include an up-front fee to cover the IP’s advice, the costs of setting up the arrangement, and a monthly fee for administering the arrangement.
 Your IP will be able to provide you with an estimate of the fees, and you should also check that they are registered with a recognised insolvency body.